This is a basic mass calculator based on density and volume. This calculator takes and generates results of many common units.

 Mass is typically defined as the amount of matter within an object.
 It is most commonly measured as inertial mass, involving an object's resistance to acceleration given some net force.
-Matter however, is somewhat loosely defined in science, and cannot be precisely measured.
+Matter, however, is somewhat loosely defined in science, and cannot be precisely measured.
 In classical physics, matter is any substance that has mass and volume.

 The amount of mass that an object has is often correlated with its size, but objects with larger volumes do not always have more mass.
-An inflated balloon for example, would have significantly less mass than a golf ball made of silver.
+An inflated balloon, for example, would have significantly less mass than a golf ball made of silver.
 While many different units are used to describe mass throughout the world, the standard unit of mass under the International System of Units (SI) is the kilogram (kg).

 There exist other common definitions of mass including active gravitational mass and passive gravitational mass.
-Active gravitational mass is the measure of how much gravitational force an object exerts, while passive gravitational mass is the measure of gravitational force exerted on an object within a known gravitational field.
+Active gravitational mass is the measure of how much gravitational force an object exerts, while passive gravitational mass is the measure of the gravitational force exerted on an object within a known gravitational field.
 While these are conceptually distinct, there have not been conclusive, unambiguous experiments that have demonstrated significant differences between gravitational and inertial mass.

 Mass vs. Weight